 Armando Riesco, Liza Colon-Zayas and Zabryna Guevara, who appeared in the 2011 Hartford Stage world premiere of Quiara Alegría Hudes' play, repeat their work for the Off-Broadway production that opened Jan.
 8 following previews that began Dec.
 11, 2012.

-Davis McCallum (Sex Lives of Our Parents), who also helmed the world premiere, returns to stage the New York City premiere of the drama that centers on an American solider who returns home from the Iraq War.
+Davis McCallum ( Sex Lives of Our Parents), who also helmed the world premiere, returns to stage the New York City premiere of the drama that centers on an American solider who returns home from the Iraq War.

 Water By the Spoonful will be performed through Sunday, Feb.
 10 on the following schedule: Tuesday at 7 PM, Wednesday-Saturday at 8 PM, Wednesday and Saturday at 2 PM and Sunday at 3 PM.
 The following exceptions will be made to the regular performance schedule: Sunday, Jan.
 13 at 2 PM and 7 PM.
 All evening performances Wednesday-Friday, Jan.16-18, will begin at 7 PM.

+Water by the Spoonful is the second part of a trilogy that began with Hudes' Pulitzer Prize-finalist work, Elliot, A Soldier's Fugue.
+McCallum also staged the world premiere of Elliot, A Soldier's Fugue in 2006.
+The third play in the trilogy, The Happiest Song Plays Last, is scheduled to make its world premiere in April at The Goodman Theatre in Chicago.
+Read about the play's Pulitzer win here.
 Each work in the trilogy is shaped and inspired by a different style of music.
 Elliot: A Soldier's Fugue is influenced by Bach's fugues, while Water By the Spoonful, a larger family drama, uses the music of late jazz musician John Coltrane to establish its form.
 Hudes said the epic family play, which was also inspired by works like Jerusalem and August: Osage County, delivers a "more sprawling, free-for-all set-up."

-Riesco, who has been part of the play since early readings, again plays Elliot, with Colon-Zayaz (Living Out, Our Lady of 121st Street) and Guevara (Burn This), as well as new cast members including Tony Award nominee Frankie R. Faison (Fences), Bill Heck (Angels in America) and Sue Jean Kim (The Hallway Trilogy).
+Riesco, who has been part of the play since early readings, again plays Elliot, with Colon-Zayaz ( Living Out, Our Lady of 121st Street) and Guevara ( Burn This), as well as new cast members including Tony Award nominee Frankie R. Faison ( Fences), Bill Heck ( Angels in America) and Sue Jean Kim ( The Hallway Trilogy).

 According to 2ST, "Elliot returns home to Philadelphia to reconnect with his Puerto Rican family after his time spent serving in Iraq.
 Upon arriving, he finds his family in flux and his career prospects limited.
 When his mother's online support group begins to overshadow his aspirations for the future, the real and online worlds — one forged by blood, another by survival — collide in this funny, urgent and timely 2012 Pulitzer Prize winner."